 In our modern understanding, a logo is an emblem, a symbol designed to make a brand recognizable and help promote public identification.
-But how exactly did people appoint these images to be the identification of their brands at times where ‘brands’ didn’t even exist?
+But how exactly did people appoint these images to be the identification of their brands when ‘brands’ didn’t even exist?

 The Power Of Symbols

-First of all let’s establish what is the main fundamental of any logo, drawn from the logo design history.
+First of all, let’s establish the main fundamental of any logo, drawn from the logo design history.